MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/msal-based-azure-cli.md

 ## Alternatives to consider

-A couple alternatives you may consider for stability:
+Alternatives you may consider for stability:

 ### Calling `az account get-access-token`